 We use pre-trained spaCy pipelines to perform POS-tagging and NER, as well as compound decomposing in the case of German.
-We extract those sentence pairs which have both a named entity (of type PERSON, NORP, FAC, ORG, GPE, LOC, PRODUCT, EVENT, WORK\_OF\_ART, LAW or LANGUAGE) as well as an unaligned content word (NOUN, PRON or PROPN) in the target text.
-We annotate manually on the extracted data.
+We extract sentence pairs containing both a named entity (PERSON, NORP, FAC, ORG, GPE, LOC, PRODUCT, EVENT, WORK\_OF\_ART, LAW, or LANGUAGE) and an unaligned content word (NOUN, PRON, or PROPN) in the target text, then annotate manually.